Sierra National Forest

 There is also a significant amount of bug kill timber adjacent to the fire area.
 South slope in the lower elevations of the Merced River and adjacent tributaries consist of light flashy fuels.

-Resources are addressing hazard trees along all roads and containment lines, while monitoring and securing the fire area.
+Resources are addressing hazard trees along all roads and containment lines, while patrolling the fire area.

 |Projected Incident Activity|